ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 Screen updates are slow for GPS data - resolved in master / for next release

-GUI requires a restart after font upload
+GUI requires a restart after font upload - resolved in master / for next release

 ---